Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • Seat belts are recommended for children from 8 to 13+ years old.

-Factors to Consider:
+Factors to Consider

 When considering a car seat service in Illinois, it is important to compare the cost and safety features of different providers.
 Look for services that offer certified car seats that meet the specific requirements set by the state of Illinois.
+Additionally, consider the reputation and reviews of the service to ensure that it provides a reliable and trustworthy option for keeping your child safe while traveling.

 • Age and size of the child